Matistjati/Mandelbuld-renderer/README.md

 # Mandelbuld-renderer (name subject to change)
-A fractal renderer written using opengl.
+A realtime fractal renderer written using opengl.
 Gui is done with nanogui.<br/>
-It supports many fractals, including the mandelbrot, mandelbulb, mandelbox, buddhabrot, buddhagram and variations of these<br/>
+It supports many fractals, including the mandelbrot, mandelbulb, mandelbox, buddhabrot, buddhagram and variations of these.<br/>
 There are plenty of sliders to change different aspects of the fractal.
-Each one has its own appropriate options<br\>
+Each one has its own appropriate options.<br\>
-A 4096 x 2160 with 1000 as max iteration count<br/>
+A 4096 x 2160 with 1000 as max iteration count:<br/>
 ![Alt text](/Images/buddhabrot.png?raw=true)
 A mandelbulb rendered in realtime with a 1070 ti<br/>
 ![Alt text](/Images/sample.png?raw=true "Rendered in realmtime with a 1070 ti")